zevv/npeg/README.md

 NPeg has no built-in support for unicode or UTF-8, but is able to parse UTF-8 documents just as like any other string.
-NPeg comes with a simple utf8 grammar library which should simplify common operations like matching a single code point.
+NPeg comes with a simple utf8 grammar library which should simplify common operations like matching a single code point or character class.
 The following grammar splits an UTF-8 document into separate characters/glyphs by using the `utf8.any` rule:

 ```nim
 import npeg/lib/utf8